Ayoung Lee

 Publications

-- Developing a new dataset that focuses on cultural adaptation, addressing the limitations of direct translation.
+- Developed a new evaluation dataset for culturally-adapted moral decision-making, addressing the limitations of direct translation.

 LiveOIBench: Can Large Language Models Outperform Human Contestants in Informatics Olympiads?